An Inside View of Zappos (and the Mysterious Holacracy Experiment)

 Source: Samantha Lee/Business Insider

 It's a shame Zappos doesn't seem to have the answers to whether or not Holacracy works for them.
 Especially, as some of the employees are clearly frustrated with the way Holacracy works.
 "Another claim that there would be no formal hierarchy with Holacracy is misleading.
-We still experience similar hierarchy as we had before, it is just not so clear and official anymore.
+We still experience a similar hierarchy as we had before, it is just not so clear and official anymore.
 The main issue we are trying to deal with is why we should continue working this way if the majority of the employees doesn’t even like it?”

 Tony Hsieh's claim that "it's actually a hierarchy of purposes" also seems to be prettier than reality.